realA10001986/Dash-Gauges/README.md

 For analog gauges only.

-Here you can select the readiing the "Primary" meter should give when "full".
+Here you can select the reading the "Primary" meter should give when "full".
 You can enter a value between 0 and 100 here.
 0 will reset the "full" percentage to a default; 1-100 select a specific percentage.
 Values below 10 don't really make sense, though.

-The "full" percentage can be changed through the TCD keypad (91xx for the "Primary" gauge, 93xx for the "Pecent Power" one, and 97xx for the "Roentgens").
-9x00 resets the "full" position the a default value.
+The "full" percentage can be changed through the TCD keypad (91xx for the "Primary" gauge, 93xx for the "Percent Power" one, and 97xx for the "Roentgens").
+9x00 resets the "full" position the default value.
 Note that changing the "full" percentage through the TCD keypad is not persistent.
 The boot-up values are only set through the Config Portal.

 ##### &#9654; 'Primary' empty percentage